Jubatian/rrpge-spec/specs/mix_arch.rst

 - Fetch amplitude if AM mode is enabled.
 - Increment amplitude source pointer with AM add if AM mode is enabled.
 - Fetch second sample.
-- Increment (original) sample pointer with the whole frequency value.
+- Increment (original) sample pointer with the frequency value.
 - Calculate the source data (multiply with amplitude).
 - Fetch destination (two samples).
 - Add source to destination (saturated, two samples).